WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod05/0501-Install and configure Hyper-V.md

 5. In the **Connection type** area, verify that **Private network** is selected, and then select **OK**.

-6. In **Server Manager**, verify that no new network adapter has been added.
-A private network isn't connected to any physical network adapter on the host machine.
+6. In **Server Manager**, verify that no new network adapter has been added and that a private network isn't connected to any physical network adapter on the host machine.

 ### Task 3: Create an internal network